lontelis/cosmopit/README.md

 4) routines to read data from .fits and .txt files

-Unommon tasks, that you can perform with this toolkit, are:
+Not-so-common tasks, that you can perform with this toolkit, are:

 1) Calculation of theoretical predictions of 2point correlation function, number counts, fractal dimension using the CLASS software.